 My life coach helped me to conceptualize what it would look like if I was to leave my job.
 She asked me questions and worked with me to uncover the pitfalls and roadblocks that could get in the way of my success.
 I would have missed the opportunity to overcome one of my biggest fears and live out my life’s purpose had I not worked with a life coach.

 You don’t have to leave your job or start your own business to be fulfilled.
 You can simply explore a new career or seek a promotion that aligns with your highest strengths and do work you’re passionate about.

-5. A Life Coach Becomes a Cheerleader for Your Hopes and Dreams
+5. A Life Coach Becomes a Champion for Your Hopes and Dreams

 No matter what is happening in your world, a life coach will be there to remind you that you are resourceful and capable of greatness.
 Most have walked the walk and know that success is possible for you.
 One of my favorite reasons for working with a life coach is I have someone cheering for me.
 I think we all need someone in our corner who will help us celebrate our small victories.

 It’s important to celebrate your daily wins, both big and small.
 It’s all about making consistent progress.
 A life coach is there to empower you every step of the way.

 It’s time to start doing what you really want to do.
 If your job is sucking the life and energy out of you, it’s probably time to start looking at other options.
 A life coach can help during this critical transition.

 Many life coaches will offer a free introductory session.
 You can schedule a call with one to see if they are a good fit.

 If you’re looking for a life coach that specifically works with people with addiction, there are several options.
 A life coach is not a therapist.
 I would recommend a therapist if you are seeking help with past trauma and mental health concerns.